werowe/mist/README.md

 ##Configuration

 Mist creates and orchestrates Apache Spark contexts automatically.
-All created contexts have their own name and every job is run in a namespace.
-By default when you request job running at the first time, mist creates namespace and new Spark context.
-The second request will use created namespace so context will be alive while mist is running.
-This behavior can be changed in configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which must be run on start; `disposable` setting kills context right after using it.
-You can set up options either for all contexts (`mist.contextDefault`) or for every context individually (`mist.context.<namespace>`).
+All created contexts have their own name.
+Every job is run in a namespace.
+By default when you make a request to run a job the first time, mist creates a namespace and new Spark context.
+The second request will use created namespace, so the context will be alive while Mist is running.
+This behavior can be changed in configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which must be run on start; `disposable` setting kills the context right after using it.
+You can set up options either for all contexts (`mist.contextDefault`) or for individual contexts (`mist.context.<namespace>`).

-Configuration files are in [HOCON format](https://github.com/typesafehub/config/blob/master/HOCON.md)
+Configuration files are in [HOCON format](https://github.com/typesafehub/config/blob/master/HOCON.md).
 ```hocon
 # spark master url can be either of three: local, yarn, mesos (local by default)
 mist.spark.master = "local[*]"